-Factsheet: Resolving your issues through NCAT
+Factsheet No. 1 Resolving your issue through NCAT

-This factsheet helps you understand how the NSW Civil and Administrative Tribunal (NCAT) can help you resolve a legal issue, and what steps you will have to take if you decide to go down this path.
+This Factsheet helps you understand how the NSW Civil and Administrative Tribunal (NCAT) can help you resolve a legal issue, and what steps you will have to take if you decide to go down this path.

-Part A: What does the NCAT do?
+What does the NCAT do?

-NCAT deals with disputes in a wide variety of areas including consumer claims, tenancy issues and building works, guardianship, discrimination, and can also review NSW government administrative decisions.
+NCAT deals with disputes in a wide variety of areas, including consumer claims, tenancy and building works, guardianship, discrimination and can also review NSW government administrative decisions.